adzfolc/mysql-8.0.27-adzfolc/README.md

     3. Execution
 3. InnoDB
     1. Transaction
+        1. How ACID is implmented?
-    2. Log System
+        2. GTID
-    3. Storage
+        3. Locks
+        4. Logs
+            1. Undolog
+            2. Redolog
+    2. Binlog
 4. Replication
     1. MGR
-        1. Paxos Analysis
+        1. Basic Paxos and Mutli Paxos
-        2. Paxos and Mencius
+        2. Multi Paxos and Mencius
         3. How Mencius is implemented in MGR
 5. Storage
     1. B+ Tree
-    2. LSM Tree

-## Transaction
-1. How ACID is implmented?
-2. Timestamp and GTID
-3. Locks
-4. Logs
-    1. Undolog
-    2. Redolog

-## Consensus
-1. Paxos
-    1. Basic Paxos
-    2. Multi Paxos
-        * Mencius and MGR
-    3. Egalitarian Paxos
-2. Raft
-    1. Raft
-    2. Multi Raft
-    3. Parallel Raft

 ## Notes
 * 00_Summary